대메뉴 바로가기 본문 바로가기

 Korea’s first step toward lunar exploration

 Based on the accumulated capacity for space technologies, Korea is also planning its space exploration, and the lunar exploration is one of the plans.
-Korea is planning to successfully land onto the surface of the Moon or asteroids and make safe return.
-Korea is expecting to achieve strategic space technologies.
-For the first step of this plan, Korea is planning to launch the test lunar orbiter by 2022, and then make its first landing onto the Moon by 2030.
-Also, Korea is planning to do research on asteroids with samples that spaceship collected.
-In collaboration with other countries, Korea Aerospace Research Institute (KARI) is going to launch the first lunar orbiter, KPLO (Korea Pathfinder Lunar Orbiter), which will be the first step for ensuring & verifying its capability of space exploration.
+For the first step of this plan, Korea launched the first lunar orbiter, Danuri, on August 5, 2022.
+And then Korea will make its first landing onto the Moon by 2023 by its own space launch vehicle.
+Korea Aerospace Research Institute (KARI) launched the first lunar orbiter, Danuri(KPLO, Korea Pathfinder Lunar Orbiter), which will be the first step for ensuring & verifying its capability of space exploration.
 Lunar exploration will enhance the space technologies of Korea, increase the value of Korea, and stimulates pride as Korean.
-72% of the Koreans responded that they were interested in lunar exploration and agree to it.
-It is estimated that the lunar exploration will create about KRW 3.8 trillion of tangible/intangible economic value, which is going to be 5 times of more value than the resources invested.

 More Close